 13 Fascinating Winter Solstice Traditions Around the World

 The shortest day and longest night of the year inspire mystical celebrations, both old and new, in anticipation of the sun's return.
-In 2018 in the northern hemisphere, the winter solstice is December 21.
+In 2019 in the northern hemisphere, the winter solstice is December 21.
 Remember, the days just get longer from here!

-St. Lucia Day, Scandinavia
+Winter solstice traditions: St. Lucia Day, Scandinavia

 Like many days we celebrate, ancient festivals observing the winter solstice merged with newer traditions to create the holiday season as we know it today.
 In Scandinavia, St. Lucia Day on December 13 (the solstice by the old calendar) marks the start of the Christmas season with a procession of young women in white robes, red sashes, and wreaths of candles on their heads, lighting the way through the darkness of winter.
 Honoring St. Lucy, this festival incorporated pagan winter solstice celebrations marked by bonfires.
 Gingersnaps, saffron-flavored buns, and glogg are also traditionally served.
 Find out the history of your favorite Christmas traditions.

-Dong Zhi, China
+Winter solstice traditions: Dong Zhi, China

 This thousands-of-years-old festival on December 21, 22, or 23 is celebrated with family gatherings and a big meal, including rice balls called tang yuan.
 Thought to mark the end of the harvest season, the holiday also has roots in the Chinese concept of yin and yang: After the solstice, the abundance of darkness in winter will begin to be balanced with the light of the sun.
 Find out what 2020 has in store for you based on your Chinese zodiac.

 Winter solstice traditions: Stonehenge gathering, England

 Although no one knows exactly why the ancient circle of Stonehenge was built, there's no denying it lines up with the movements of the sun.
-Archaeological research suggests winter solstice festivals happened at Stonehenge—and modern revelers have taken up the tradition, gathering at dawn the day after the longest night (this year, December 22) to witness the magical occurrence of the sun rising through the stones.
+Archaeological research suggests winter solstice festivals happened at Stonehenge—and modern revelers have taken up the tradition, gathering at dawn the day after the longest night (this year, December 21) to witness the magical occurrence of the sun rising through the stones.
 The best part?
 It's free of charge, although parking is limited.
 Visitors can even walk right up to the stones, an area usually roped off, for this peaceful and sacred celebration.
 Read about more things you didn't know about the holiday season.

 Winter solstice traditions: Shab-e Yalda, Iran

 This ancient Persian festival, like many winter solstice holidays, celebrates the end of shorter days and the victory of light over darkness.
 Meaning "birth," Yalda is marked by family gatherings, candles (originally, fires lit all night), poetry readings, and a feast to get through the longest night of the year.
 Nuts and fruits, including watermelon and pomegranates, are traditionally eaten—legend has it that eating the fruits of summer will protect you from illness in winter.

-Winter Solstice Lantern Festival, Vancouver
+Winter solstice traditions: Winter Solstice Lantern Festival, Vancouver

 The winter solstice in Japan, called Toji, has a few interesting customs associated with it.
 Traditionally, a winter squash called kabocha is eaten, one of only a few crops that would have been available.
 A hot bath with yuzu citrus fruits is believed to refresh body and spirit, ward off illness, as well as soothe dry winter skin.
 And apparently, rodents called capybaras love yuzu baths as well—it's become popular for Japanese zoos to throw the fruit into the warm waters the animals soak in on the winter solstice.
 Here are other unique things you can find only in Japan.

 Winter solstice traditions: Santo Tomas Festival, Guatemala

 Although the Catholic church now observes the feast of St. Thomas on July 3, in Chichicastenango (Chichi), Guatemala, the festival is still celebrated for a week leading up to the winter solstice of December 21.
 Why?
 Likely because it's a mix of the Catholic ceremony with native Mayan rituals that may have been timed to the solstice.
 Today, the feast is marked with brightly colored traditional costumes, masks, parades, fireworks, and music.
 The highlight is the death-defying custom of the "Flying Pole" dance: climbing a 100-foot pole, tying on a rope, and jumping off the top.
 Yikes!
 For more on mixing old and new religions, read about why Christmas is on December 25.

-Soyal, Hopi Tribe
+Winter solstice traditions: Soyal, Hopi Tribe

 The indigenous Hopi people of present-day northern Arizona celebrate the winter solstice as part of their religious tradition of kachina (or katsina), which are spirits representing the natural world.
 In the Soyal solstice ceremony, led by a tribal chief, the sun is welcomed back to its summer path with ritual dances.
 Gift-giving to children, prayers for the coming year, singing, and storytelling are also part of the festivities.
 Prayer sticks and kachina dolls are often made in preparation for the celebration.
 Here are more important traditions and beliefs of different Native American tribes.